Mega-Fi/megafi-docs/landing/docs/dex/providing-liquidity.md

 # Providing Liquidity

-Earn trading fees by depositing token pairs into MegaPools.
+Earn trading fees by depositing token pairs into Pools.
 Liquidity providers enable swaps and receive a portion of fees from every transaction.

 ## At a Glance

 - Deposit token pairs to earn fees from swaps
-- Choose custom Liquidity Zones for optimal capital efficiency
+- Choose custom Ticks for optimal capital efficiency
 - Receive LP NFT representing your position
 - Withdraw liquidity anytime with no lock periods
 - Collect fees when withdrawing or manually claim